Automated Incident Response: Streamlining Your SecOps

 6. Block an IP

-For extremely high confidence detections, you may want to automate a subset of these actions on detection triggers.
+For extremely high-confidence detections, you may want to automate a subset of these response actions on detection triggers to create an automated response strategy.

 Closing Thoughts

-At Prophet Security, we’re building a different security future for teams with our AI-powered, out-of-the-box automation for triage and investigation for any security alert (including custom rules), so your teams can respond effectively without the cycle of prep work.
+At Prophet Security, we’re building a different security future for teams with our AI-powered, out-of-the-box automation for alert triage and investigation for any security alert (including custom detections), so your teams can respond effectively without the cycle of prep work.
 Try out Prophet Security today to streamline your security operations.

 Ready to see Prophet Security in action?